pmuller/led-matrix-enclosure/README.md

 A Python tool to generate 3D printable enclosures for LED matrix panels.
 Built with [build123d](https://github.com/gumyr/build123d).

+## Disclaimer

+This project is a work in progress.
+While it satisfies my own requirements, it might not be suitable for your specific needs.
+Feel free to fork and modify it to your needs.

 ## Features

 - Supports multiple [LED matrix panel](https://www.aliexpress.com/item/4001296811800.html)